nicolazengiaro/nicolazengiaro.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: I am a biosemiotician specializing in animal studies, ecosemiotics, and complexity theory.
+subtitle: I am a biosemiotician specializing in philosophy of biology, animal studies, and complexity theory.

 profile:
   align: right